 The stock option program is the Company's principal long-term incentive plan for executive officers.
-The objectives of the stock option program are to align executive and shareholder long-term interests by creating a strong and direct link between executive compensation and shareholder return, and to create incentives for executives to remain with the Company for the long term through standard five-year vesting of options.
+The objectives of the stock option program are to align executive and shareholder long-term interests by creating a strong and direct link between executive compensation and shareholder return, and to create incentives for executives to remain with the Company for the long term.
 Options are awarded with an exercise price equal to the market price of Class A Common Stock on the date of grant and have a term of 10 years.

 The Committee has implemented an annual option grant program.
-Annual awards to the top five executive officers are made based on grant guidelines expressed as a percentage of salary, with such guidelines generally set at the median for companies in the broad market survey provided by the consultants.
+Annual awards to the top five executive officers are normally made based on grant guidelines expressed as a percentage of salary, with such guidelines generally set at the median for companies in a broad market survey provided by the consultants.